marklogic-community/marklogicworkflow/documentation/SPRINTS.md

 - DONE Evaluation: Support for fn:doc(/process/attachments/attachment[@name="default"]/uri/text())/some/path/to/property style evaluation
 - DONE Evaluation: replace $processData or $wf:process with fn:doc($processUri) everywhere in xpath expression
 - DONE can use fn:current-dateTime - Evaluation: Support for 'now' date time assignment to variable
-- Activity: Set process variable activity with multiple from and to (simple XPath evaluation)
+- DEFERRED Activity: Set process variable activity with multiple from and to (simple XPath evaluation)
  - See if there is an equivalent BPMN2 method - may just be a variable assignment on each step instead
  - Create import step for this BPMN2 method
  - Create CPF action to represent this